vladigleba/vladigleba.github.io/posts/prophecy/manner.md

 ---
 title: How Will Christ Come?
-description: Will His coming be a secret, or does the Bible tell a different story?
+description: Will His coming be secret, or does the Bible tell a different story?
 The truth may shock you.
 date: 2022-01-11
 series: Coming
 order: 1200